 Disney’s Contemporary Resort – 633 rooms, 23 suites and 428 villas.
 Guests choosing Club Level accommodations at the Atrium Club and Tower Club receive personalized concierge service and lounge with continental breakfast, midday snacks and evening wine, hors d’oeuvres, cordials and desserts.
 Inside, a 90-foot-tall mural by Disney Legend Mary Blair celebrates the Grand Canyon and the American Southwest.
 Dining options include California Grill, The Wave…of American Flavors, Contempo Café and Chef Mickey’s Fun Time Buffet, lounge serving appetizers, poolside snack bar and room service.
 Recreational amenities include two heated pools with slide, whirlpools, interactive water feature, leisure pool and poolside cabana rentals.
-Health Club, beach for sunbathing, tennis, fishing, marina watercraft rental, arcade and recreation activities including Disney movies under the stars and new balance® RUNNING TRAIL.
-The Resort is walking distance from Magic Kingdom Park and includes Monorail service to Magic Kingdom, Epcot and select Disney Resort Hotels, plus motor coaches and watercraft providing easy access to the theme parks.
+Health Club, beach for sunbathing, tennis, fishing, an interactive children’s character and dining experience and recreation activities including Disney movies under the stars and a jogging trail.
+The Resort is walking distance from Magic Kingdom Park and includes Monorail service to Magic Kingdom Park, Epcot and select Disney Resort Hotels, plus motor coaches and watercraft providing easy access to the theme parks.
 Disney’s Contemporary Resort Convention Center features state-of-the-art audio and video equipment, full catering services and 115,000 square feet of event and meeting space to fit all your business needs.

 The Villas at Disney’s Grand Floridian Resort & Spa – This Disney Vacation Club resort – reminiscent of the golden age of a bygone Victorian era – resides alongside the picturesque shores of Seven Seas Lagoon, steps away from the myriad world-class dining and recreation offerings available at Disney’s Grand Floridian Resort & Spa.
 Deluxe studios and 1-bedroom villas sleep up to 5 Guests and 2-bedroom villas sleep up to 9—so there’s plenty of room for the family to unwind after an exhilarating day in the middle of the magic.Expansive grand villas sleep 12 guests and feature a large kitchen, multiple bedrooms and bathrooms, as well as a media room with a home theatre system.